-The Stroke Limiter accessory improves productivity when splitting shorter pieces.
+The Stroke Limiter is available as an accessory to improve productivity when splitting shorter pieces.
 It stops the cylinder from fully returning to the home position.

-5.3.1 Stroke Limiter Adjustment
+5.3.1 Stroke Limiter - Adjustment

 - 1. Place a typical sized log on the splitter bed, then start / apply power to the wood splitter. - 2.
-Using the hydraulic control, move the anvil or wedge up to the log, but stop approximately 3" (8 cm) from it. - 3.
+Using the hydraulic control, move the push block up to the log, but stop approximately 3" (8 cm) from it. - 3.
 Shut off the engine.
 Make sure the hydraulic control lever is in the neutral position. - 4.
-Loosen the hex set screw on the rod adjusting collar, and move the rod up to the anvil / wedge.
-(This is the set position at which the anvil or wedge stops on the return cycle.)
+Loosen the hex set screw on the rod adjusting collar, and move the rod up to the push block.
+(This is the set position at which the push block stops on the return cycle.)
 Tighten the hex screw. - 5.
-Test the set up by cycling the anvil / wedge through its path.
+Test the set up by cycling the push block through its path.
 Split a log then put the hydraulic lever into the return (detent) position.
 The lever should trip the hydraulic control and the anvil / ram stops at the set position.
 Adjust as required.

-Fig. 14-Splitter Stroke Limiter
+Fig. 31 - Splitter Stroke Limiter